xcat2/xcat-core/docs/source/guides/install-guides/common_sections.rst

          *This is the latest GA (Generally Availability) build that has been tested thoroughly*

-     * **Latest Snapshot Builds**

-         *This is the latest snapshot of the GA version build that may contain bug fixes but has not yet been tested thoroughly*

      * **Development Builds**

          *This is the snapshot builds of the new version of xCAT in development.
 This version has not been released yet, use as your own risk*